 Can dogs drink beer?

 What about beer — can dogs drink beer?
 Following water, grain, and yeast, hops constitute a primary ingredient in the production of beer.
 Like grapes in wine, it is not known precisely why hops are toxic to dogs.
 Like grapes, though, there is no doubt that consumption of hops causes violent physical reactions in many canines.

 We’re talking not only about immediate physical symptoms such as vomiting, wild fluctuations in body temperature, and labored breathing, but also potential kidney damage.
 People who enjoy brewing their own beer at home should be especially careful to store brewing hops securely away from curious dogs.

 Can dogs drink beer or other types of alcohol?
 Examining the toxic ingredients.

-Dogs can and will eat or drink anything out of simple hunger, curiosity or boredom.
+So, can dogs eat beer?
+Dogs can and will eat or drink anything out of simple hunger, curiosity, or boredom.
 There are YouTube videos beyond count proving that people find it entertaining to watch a dog consume “human” foods and drinks.
-What these don’t take into account is that dog physiology is, in any number of ways, very different to that of their human owners.
+What these don’t take into account is that dog physiology is, in any number of ways, very different from that of their human owners.
 Dogs’ intolerance of alcohol in part derives from their size.
 It takes far less alcohol to intoxicate and poison an adult dog than it does for a fully grown adult human.

 When answering, “Can dogs drink beer?” we’re through two reasons — potentially toxic ingredients and physical intolerance.
 But we’re only just now reaching the major reason why dogs shouldn’t ever drink or lap up alcoholic beverages, including wine and beer.
 That reason is that, in any configuration, whether it’s beer, wine, a cocktail, or your most trusted brand of nighttime cough syrup, dogs are at risk of alcohol poisoning, also called ethanol toxicosis.